 Candidates for Autologous Reconstruction

-There are several factors which help qualify a woman to undergo autologous breast reconstruction.
+There are several factors that help qualify a woman to undergo autologous breast reconstruction.
 Your surgeon will help you understand which methods are available to you during your consultation.

 Generally speaking, women who have enough excess tissue to accommodate the creation of a flap are usually good candidates for autologous reconstruction.
 These women understand the risks associated with all flap techniques and have determined that this option will likely produce a more natural, longer-lasting result than other methods of reconstruction, including implant-based reconstruction.